frankshearar/Home/NuGet-Verify-Command.md

     -Verbosity <level> - Specifies the level of detail displayed in the output: quiet, normal, detailed

-    -Signer <cert_fingerprint> … - Verify that the signer certificate matches with one of the specified fingerprints.
+    -Signer "<cert_fingerprint>;..." - Verify that the signer certificate matches with one of the specified fingerprints.
                                      A certificate fingerprint is a SHA-1 hash of the certificate used to identify the certificate.
+                                     The list of cert_fingerprints should be an string separated by semicolons.
 ```

 ### Return Value